 - longer appointment times so you can really get to the heart of your symptoms, worries or triggers.

-Is it worth going private?
+Is it worth going private for your asthma care?

 Before you decide to go private, make sure you know what you want to get out of it.
 Are you looking for reassurance, advice, or a fresh pair of eyes to check that your regular GP hasn’t missed anything?